youtube/cobalt/cobalt/site/docs/reference/starboard/modules/6/player.md

 ### SB_PLAYER_NO_DURATION ###

-The value to pass into SbPlayerCreate's `duration_ptr` argument for cases where the duration is unknown, such as for live streams.
+The value to pass into SbPlayerCreate's `duration_pts` argument for cases where the duration is unknown, such as for live streams.

 ### kSbPlayerInvalid ###